 Space T2 is a minimal artist studio located in Rhinebeck, NY.
-Stephen Holl Architects built the off-grid cabin using what remained of a 1959 hunting shack, dressing the exterior in a sleek black wood skin while keeping the interior core a cool and contrasting white.
+Steven Holl Architects built the off-grid cabin using what remained of a 1959 hunting shack, dressing the exterior in a sleek black wood skin while keeping the interior core a cool and contrasting white.
 The tiny abode rests on a handful of stilts that have been embedded in the sloping earth below.

 Space T2 is located on a 28-acres of forest.
 Holl developed the design as a study of light and space, and as such it features seven “light turrets”; four cubic skylights thrust upward, two cubic bays thrust outward and an east-facing light catcher that also constitutes the entry.
 In all, the space measures 750 square feet.

 Although boxy and rectangular at first glance, the studio uses a T-shaped layout to extend the space.
 And while it’s been covered with pitch-black tar paper, on the inside, a white-painted plywood interior creates a clean and serene background for producing art.

 Completely off-grid, the cabin has no heating, electricity or plumbing.
 Holl wanted the space to be dedicated to the creation of art and the preservation of the surrounding landscape.

 - Fashion Stylist Scott Newkirk Goes Unplugged in His 14×14 Rough-Hewn Cabin

 - 127-Square-Foot Tiny House in the Catskills Fits Three for $125/Night